-Revenue Recognition - The Company generates revenue through its Quantum Computing as a Service ("QCaaS") and development contracts and other services.
+Revenue Recognition - The Company generates revenue through its Quantum Cloud Services ("QCaaS") and development contracts and other services.
 Access to Rigetti quantum computing systems can be purchased as a quantum computing subscription, or on a usage basis for a specified quantity of hours.
-Revenue related to subscription-based access to QCaaS is recognized over time as access to the systems is provided on a ratable basis over the subscription term, which can range from six months to two years.
-This time-based input measure of progress provides a faithful depiction of the transfer of the services because the customer obtains generally equal benefit from its access to the systems are accessed using an output method based on compute credit hours expended.
-This output method provides a faithful depiction of the transfer of the services because the customer has purchased a faithful depiction of the transfer of the services because the customer has purchased a faithful depiction of the transfer of the services because the customer has purchased a faithful depiction of the transfer of the services because the customer has purchased a faithful depiction of the transfer of the services because the customer has purchased a faithful depiction of the transfer of the services because the customer has purchased a specified quantity of hours of usage that diminishes each time an hour is expended and therefore each hour of access to the systems is considered a discrete delivery of underlying services in these arrangements.
+Revenue related to subscription-based access to Rigetti quantum computing systems ("QCaaS") is recognized over time as access to the systems is provided on a ratable basis over the subscription term, which can range from six months to two years.
+This time-based input measure of progress provides a faithful depiction of the transfer of the services because the customer obtains generally equal benefit from its access to the systems throughout the subscription term.
+Revenue related to usage-based access to Rigetti quantum computing systems is recognized over time as the systems are accessed using an output method based on compute credit hours expended.
+This output method provides a faithful depiction of the transfer of the services because the customer has purchased a specified quantity of hours of usage that diminishes each time an hour is expended and therefore each hour of access to the systems is considered a discrete delivery of underlying services in these arrangements.